puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 		 certname = <unique non-root username.hostname>
 		 server = <master hostname>

-7. Log into the console on the master and navigate to the [pending node requests](./console_cert_mgmt.html).
-If you think you’ll ever need to run the agent WITH root privileges, you can accept all the pending requests.
-If you think you will never need to run the agent with root privileges, you should reject those requests coming from root user agents and only accept the requests from non-root user agents.
+7. Log into the console on the master and navigate to the [pending node requests](./console_cert_mgmt.html) and accept the requests from non-root user agents.
+If root user agent requests were somehow mistakenly generated, **do not** accept those requests.
+Doing so can lead to unwanted behavior and potential security issues.
+For example, if your site.pp has no default node configuration, running agent as non-root could lead to unwanted node definitions getting generated using alt hostnames, a potential security issue.

 8. You can now connect the non-root agent node to the master and get PE to configure it.
 Log into the agent as the non-root user and run `puppet agent -t`.
 PE should now run and apply the configuration specified in the catalog.
 Keep an eye on the output from the run, if you see Facter facts being created in the non-root user’s home directory, you know that you have successfully created a functional non-root agent.